One of the most exciting periods in auto history was the production of the American Muscle Car.

 The first muscle car can be traced all the way back to 1949.

 The 60’s and 70’s might have produced the most classic muscle cars, but the 2015 Dodge Challenger proved that muscle cars are making a comeback.

-Let’s take a look at the Top 10 American Muscle Cars Of All Time.
+Here are the Top 10 American Muscle Cars Of All Time:

 Arguably the first muscle car in the world, Rocket 88 is unique because it took advantage of a trend in automobile that is as American as apple pie – hot-rod.